 Redeeming your Hyatt Points for Lindblad Expeditions will give your points a value of 1.6 cents each.
-If you're looking for ways to build up your Hyatt Points to these type of levels (it will still take awhile), you'll want to consider the Chase Ultimate Rewards Program since you can transfer your earned points directly to Hyatt at a 1:1 ratio.
+If you're looking for ways to build up your Hyatt Points to these type of levels, you'll want to consider the Chase Ultimate Rewards Program since you can transfer your earned points directly to Hyatt at a 1:1 ratio.

 When booking Lindblad Expeditions with cash, you'll earn your standard 5 base points per $1 spent along with any elite tier bonuses.
 Nights also count towards elite status which is great considering the length of some of their expeditions.